funvill/funvill.github.io/_posts/2012-11-25-acrylic-puzzle-test-1.md

 ---
-title: Acrylic puzzle test 1
+title: "Acrylic puzzle test 1"
 date: 2012-11-25 21:32:00
+categories:
+- Development
+-
-categories: Development  LaserCutter
+- LaserCutter
+slug: acrylic-puzzle-test-1

 ---

 For one of the Christmas presents this year I want to make a home made puzzle on the laser cutter.

 My first plan was to <a href="http://www.flickr.com/photos/23878201@N08/7202234722/">take a picture</a> of a <a href="http://en.wikipedia.org/wiki/Banyan">Banyan Tree</a> tree that I once visited in the center of <a href="http://en.wikipedia.org/wiki/Lahaina,_Hawaii">Lahaina, Maui, HI</a>.
 Convert the image in to a 2-bit black and white image and etch it in to some acrylic.
 Then I would cut the etched sheet of acrylic in to puzzle piece.